-Drosophila melanogaster, more commonly known as the fruit fly or vinegar fly, has been used as a model for biological research for over 100 years (explained in our first movie below).
-To date, Drosophila is the conceptually best understood animal organism in science, ideal also to be used as a teaching tool in schools to convey fundamental concepts of biology (explained in this blog).
-Five Nobel Prizes in “Physiology or Medicine” were given to researchers who made their groundbreaking discoveries in Drosophila (LINK; therein: “Select Animal/Drosophila”), and many aspects of modern medicine are based on foundations laid through fly research (explained in our second movie below).
+Drosophila melanogasterter, more commonly known as the fruit fly or vinegar fly, has been used as a model for biological research for over 100 years (explained in our first movie below).
+To date, Drosophila is the conceptually best understood animal organism in the biomedical sciences, ideal also to be used as a teaching tool in schools to convey fundamental concepts of biology (explained in this blog).
+Six Nobel Prizes in “Physiology or Medicine” were given to 10 researchers who made their groundbreaking discoveries in Drosophila (see box below), and many aspects of modern medicine are based on foundations laid through fly research (explained in our second movie below).
 But how can such a small, invertebrate organism teach us anything about human biology?

 The 1st key: cost-effective & efficient